SkaTeMasTer/BTCjam-OAuth2-PHP/README.md

 Contributors are NEEDED, please add your two-cents.

 ### About
+This is a simpler sub-set implementation of the [The OAuth 2.0 Authorization Protocol](http://tools.ietf.org/id/draft-ietf-oauth-v2-22.html).
+Not all features added, since we don't need them for most APIs.

-This is a simpler implementation of the Auth protocol, version 2.0.
-Specifically designed to access less than enterprise web OAuth2 API servers.
-There are a lot of sites that use an API to allow their users to access their data programmatically.
+Today, there are a lot of sites that use an API to allow their users to access their data programmatically.
 The problem is that most are not 100% pure Auth2 specification, they have a slightly modified implementation that can be fickle to deal with.

-If you are thinking: "Hey, I will just include this popular generic library...", you will immediately run into problems.
-Making modifications to a protocol you are unfamiliar will can be a daunting experience.

 Most of the libraries include too many files with very detailed, feature-rich and complex classes, much of which is way beyond the scope and requirements for your more simple custom web application.

 A more lightweight, application specific, protocol wrapper can be useful in some situations.
-Of course, for enterprise web applications you will require something more complete in features, security and stability.

 ### What is BTCjam?